IHeartRadio Countdown: International versions

-In Australia, selected KIIS stations airing the local version of the same name.
-But unlike the U.S. version of the chart, the top 20 songs from both international and Australian acts were aired.
+In Australia, selected KIIS stations air the local version of the same name.
+But unlike the U.S. version of the chart, the top 20 songs from both international and Australian acts are aired.
 It is hosted by KIIS 106.5 Sydney host Kian.

 In New Zealand, ZM also airs the local version of the show (entitled ZM's iHeartRadio Official Countdown), bringing the top 40 songs on the chart.
 The show broadcasts every Saturday from 2pm to 5pm on all ZM stations nationwide, and is hosted by Cam.